-This phase takes a minimum of six months, during which the resident must move toward an awareness and acceptance of his life controlling issues, his identity in Christ, his emotions and the quality of his relationship to God and others.
-Those who are active in this phase will be given various leadership opportunities: Dorm Leader, Kitchen Supervisor, Team Leaders, Resident Class Facilitator.
+This phase takes a minimum of six months, during which the student must move toward an awareness and acceptance of his life controlling issues, his identity in Christ, his emotions and the quality of his relationship to God and others.
+Those who are active in this phase will be given various leadership opportunities: Dorm Leader, Kitchen Supervisor, and Team Leaders.

-- Residents will begin to discover their identity in Christ and the awareness of the grace they received
+- Students will begin to discover their identity in Christ and the awareness of the grace they received

-- Residents will begin to identify and learn proper management techniques of their emotions
+- Students will begin to identify and learn proper management techniques of their emotions

-- Residents will begin to evaluate their relationships with God and others by identifying their core beliefs
+- Students will begin to evaluate their relationships with God and others by identifying their core beliefs

-- Residents will begin to understand the responsibility of leadership
+- Students will begin to understand the responsibility of leadership

 The Intergrated Approach